valora-inc/wallet/packages/mobile/README.md

 **Note:** We've seen some issues running the metro bundler from iTerm

-1. If you haven't already, run `yarn` from the monorepo root to install dependencies.
+1. If you haven't already, run `yarn` and then `yarn build` from the monorepo root to install and build dependencies.

 2. Attach your device or start an emulated one.